Looking for Something Else?

-NASA’s Wide Field Infrared Survey Telescope (WFIRST) will help resolve the disagreement by exploring the problem much more precisely than ever before.
-WFIRST will trace the expansion history of the universe, helping us see how the rate of expansion changed from some of the earliest stages of cosmic history to today.
+NASA’s Roman Space Telescope will help resolve the disagreement by exploring the problem much more precisely than ever before.
+It will trace the expansion history of the universe, helping us see how the rate of expansion changed from some of the earliest stages of cosmic history to today.

 The mission will also use multiple techniques to help determine whether the discrepancy is a result of measurement errors or whether astronomers need to adjust the theory from which they derive the predictions.
 Either way, the Hubble constant puzzle indicates there’s something missing from our picture of the universe.